It’s almost turkey time! When is the right time to thaw your bird?

-CLEVELAND (WJW) — Thanksgiving is right around the corner, which means it’s time to thaw your turkey.
+Thanksgiving is right around the corner, which means it’s time to thaw your turkey.
+KTLA’s sister station WJW reports.

 Depending on the size of your Thanksgiving bird, you may be running out of time to thaw it in the refrigerator, which is the safest method, according to the United States Department of Agriculture.